 What can you do to ensure your business is prepared?

-On 1 April, you will need to perform a headcount of your employees, including:
+On 1 April, you needed to perform a headcount of your employees, including:

 - full-time and part-time employees

-- casual employees who are on your payroll on 1 April and worked any time during March
+- casual employees who were on your payroll on 1 April and worked any time during March

 - employees based overseas